PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 #### Configuration Overrides

-Both modes and executors can define configuration overrides, allowing to customize certain behaviors while the mode or executor is active.
+Both modes and executors can define configuration overrides, allowing customisation of certain behaviors while the mode or executor is active.

 These are currently implemented:

+- _Disabling auto-disarm_.
-- Disabling auto-disarm.
-This allows for landing and then taking off again (e.g. to release a payload).
+  This permits landing and then taking off again (e.g. to release a payload).
-- Ability to defer non-essential failsafes.
+- _Ability to defer non-essential failsafes_.
-  It allows for example an executor to run a critical action without being interrupted by low-battery failsafe, such as controlling a winch.
+  This allows an executor to run an action without being interrupted by non-critical failsafe.
+  For example, ignoring a low-battery failsafe so that a winch operation can complete.

 ### Comparison to Offboard Control

 The above concepts provide a number of advantages over traditional [offboard control](../ros/offboard_control.md):

 - Multiple nodes or applications can coexist and even run at the same time.
-It is clearly defined which node can control the vehicle at any given time.
+  But only one node can _control the vehicle_ at a given time, and this node is well defined.
-- Exposing a selectable mode to the GCS.
+- Modes have a distinct name and be displayed/selected in the GCS.
-- Integrated with the failsafe state machine and arming checks.
+- Modes are integrated with the failsafe state machine and arming checks.
-- It is well-defined which setpoint types can be sent.
+- The setpoint types that can be sent are well defined.
-- It is possible to replace a flight controller internal mode (such as RTL).
+- ROS 2 modes can replace flight controller internal modes (such as [Return mode](../flight_modes/return.md)).

-## Installation and first Test
+## Installation and First Test

 The following steps are required to get started: